OdeyaSadoun/CoronaManagementSystemForHMO/README.md

 ## System 2: Corona Management System for HMO

 ## Overview
-The Corona Management System for HMO is a web-based application designed to manage a corona database for a health fund.
+The Corona Management System for HMO is a web-based application designed to manage a Corona database for a health fund.
 The system provides functionality to view and manage members of the health insurance fund and perform data entry for the database records.
 The database used is MySQL, and the application is built using C# and ASP.NET Core Web API technology.

 ## Installation